FabianGosebrink/offering-solutions-html/homepage/content/blog/2014-05-09-how-to-include-dotnet-highcharts-in-asp-net-mvc-with-viewmodels.md

 And return the viewmodel into your view.

-In the view you can now work with your viewmodel and where you want to show your chart you simply have to get on the Chart-Property provided by your viewmodel:
+In the view you can now work with your viewmodel and where you want to show your chart you have to get on the Chart-Property provided by your viewmodel:

 ![How to include DotNet.HighCharts in ASP.NET MVC with ViewModels](https://cdn.offering.solutions/img/articles/2014-05-09/492c928a-010b-4ff0-8868-eeafc2979c6b.png)The charts requires jQuery.
 So again: Be sure to have it included at the time your view takes access to your Chart-Property.